Surf and Turf for Two is an elegant, decadent dish that WOWS. I'll break down the seasoning, sauce, and timing for you!

 Step 2: Make the Pan Sauce

-While the steaks are resting, place the skillet back over medium-high heat (remember the handle will be BLAZING HOT from the oven,) then add 1 Tablespoon minced shallot and saute in the drippings for 30 seconds.
-Add 1/2 cup red wine, 1 crushed and peeled garlic clove, and a sprig of fresh rosemary.
-Once the wine has reduced by half, add 1 cup low-sodium beef broth then simmer until the sauce has thickened and reduced, 7-9 minutes.
-Finish by stirring in 1 Tablespoon butter.
+Add minced shallot and saute in the drippings for 30 seconds then add red wine, a crushed and peeled garlic clove, and sprig of fresh rosemary.
+Once the wine has reduced by half, add low-sodium beef broth then simmer until the sauce has thickened and reduced, 7-9 minutes.

 wine pan sauce in a skillet for steaks